Anglican Church of Mexico: Membership

 Today, there are 52 Anglican parishes in Mexico, 36 missions, and 12 other affiliated institutions.
 While some sources claim 100,000 baptized members, the Church of England Yearbook, which includes information on other Anglican provinces, and a study published in 2016 by the Journal of Anglican Studies and Cambridge University Press, report that the church has 21,000 active baptized members.
-In 2017, Growth and Decline in the Anglican Communion: 1980 to the Present, published by Routledge, collected research reporting there were 27,500 Anglicans in Mexico.
+In 2017, Growth and Decline in the Anglican Communion: 1980 to the Present, published by Routledge, collected research from 2010 reporting there were 27,500 Anglicans in Mexico.
+In 2015, the Universidad Autónoma de Ciudad Juárez estimated there were 30,000 Anglicans in Mexico.